Galaxy Quest: Plot

-The cast of an old 1980s space-adventure television series, Galaxy Quest, spend most of their days attending fan conventions and making promotional appearances.
-Though the series' conceited former star, Jason Nesmith, thrives on the attention, the other cast members—Gwen, Alexander, Fred, and Tommy—resent him and, to varying degrees, the states of their careers.

-At a convention, Jason is approached by a group calling themselves Thermians, led by Mathesar, who request his help.
-Jason thinks they want him for a promotional appearance and agrees.
-The next morning, when the Thermians pick him up, Jason is hung over and does not grasp that the Thermians are aliens and that he has been transported to a working re-creation of the bridge of the NSEA Protector, the starship from Galaxy Quest.
-Believing he is on a set and must perform in character, he confronts the Thermians' enemy, the evil warlord Sarris, who demands the "Omega 13", a secret superweapon mentioned in the final scene of the series, which has never been used and whose capabilities are unknown.
+The cast of the 1980s space-adventure series Galaxy Quest attend fan conventions and make trivial promotional appearances.
+Though the series' former star, Jason Nesmith, thrives on the attention, his co-stars Gwen DeMarco, Alexander Dane, Fred Kwan, and Tommy Webber resent him and the states of their careers.
+At a convention, a group calling themselves Thermians approaches Jason for help.
+Thinking they want him for a promotional appearance, he agrees.
+The next morning, when they pick him up, a hungover Jason does not grasp that the Thermians are actual aliens who have transported him to a working re-creation of the Galaxy Quest starship, the NSEA Protector.
+Jason believes he is on a set, and performs in character as he confronts the Thermians' enemy, Sarris, who demands the "Omega 13", a secret super weapon with unknown capabilities mentioned in the show's finale, but never used on screen.
 Giving perfunctory orders, Jason manages to temporarily defeat Sarris.

-After the grateful Thermians transport him back to Earth, Jason realizes the experience was real.
-He attempts to convince the other cast members, but is rebuffed.
-When the Thermian Laliari appears and requests Jason's help again, the cast, thinking it is a job, join him, including their handler Guy, who played an ill-fated redshirt in one episode of the series.
-Aboard the Protector, the cast learns that the Thermians, who possess no concept of fiction, believe episodes of Galaxy Quest are true "historical documents".
-Inspired by the crew's adventures, they have based their society on the virtues espoused by the show and manufactured a functioning replica of the Protector.
+After the grateful Thermians transport him back to Earth, Jason realizes the experience was real and attempts to convince the other cast members.
+When the Thermian Laliari seeks Jason's help again, the cast joins him, along with the convention emcee, Guy, who had played an ill-fated extra in one episode.
+Aboard the Protector, the cast learn that the Thermians, who possess no concept of fiction, believe the episodes of Galaxy Quest are true "historical documents".
+Inspired by the crew's adventures, they have based their society on the virtues espoused by the show.

-Sarris returns and attacks the Protector again, and the ship barely escapes through a magnetic minefield; however, the ship's power source, a beryllium sphere, is severely damaged.
-The humans travel to the surface of a nearby planet for a new sphere, which they snatch from ferocious, childlike aliens.
-When the humans return to the Protector, they discover that Sarris has seized the ship and demands the "Omega 13" device.
-Jason confesses that he is not an actual commander and shows Sarris the Galaxy Quest "historical documents".
-Sarris understands they are just actors and forces Jason to explain to a disillusioned Mathesar that acting and fiction are a form of lies and deception, concepts foreign to Thermians.
+Sarris returns and demands the "Omega 13" device.
+He attacks the Protector again, and the ship barely escapes through a magnetic minefield.
+However, the ship's power source, a beryllium sphere, is severely damaged.
+The humans travel to a nearby planet and take a replacement sphere from ferocious, childlike alien miners.
+Jason is temporarily left behind and fends off a rock creature until Fred beams him up.
+On their return to the Protector, the crew discovers that Sarris has seized the ship.
+After Jason confesses they are just actors, Sarris forces him to explain the truth to the disillusioned Thermian leader, Mathesar.
+Sarris activates the Protectors self-destruct mechanism and returns to his ship.